Microeconomics 1

 - Optional: Watch Constrained envelope theorem (starting 2.5).
 You can read the whiteboard.

 - Homework: 2.10, 2.11, 2.12, 2.5 (not 2.15).
+It is due at 5pm on Wednesdays.
+Please submit on Learn, with one submission per group.

 - Errata: